AI Agent Identity: Beyond Authentication

 Layer 1: Portable.
 Works across tools, vendors, and modalities.
 You can bring your "AI self" with you instead of rebuilding it each time.

 Layer 2: Private and user-centric.
 You own your data and can see, edit, or revoke it.
 No silent training on your history without explicit consent.
+Aligned with emerging standards like the NIST AI Risk Management Framework.
 Governance and auditability by design, not as an afterthought.

 Layer 3: Queryable and structured.
 Not just a blob of logs and embeddings.
 Rich, structured representations of preferences, events, and relationships, so agents can reason over them.